Iran equalise in stoppage time to hold Portugal 1-1

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-SARANSK: Portugal advanced to the World Cup round of 16 behind Spain from Group B after Ricardo Quaresma´s stunning strike on the stroke of halftime was cancelled out by a dramatic stoppage-time penalty by Iran´s Karim Ansarifard on Monday.
+SARANSK/KALININGRAD, Russia: Portugal advanced to the World Cup round of 16 behind Spain from Group B after Ricardo Quaresma’s stunning strike on the stroke of halftime was cancelled out by a dramatic stoppage-time penalty by Iran’s Karim Ansarifard on Monday.

-Portugal finished tied on five points with Spain, who drew 2-2 against Morocco to top the group by scoring more goals, and set up a second round clash with Group A toppers Uruguay in Sochi on Saturday.

 Making his World Cup debut at the age of 34, Quaresma played a one-two with Adrien Silva to cut in from the right flank and curled the ball past the outstretched hands of goalkeeper Alireza Beiranvand with the outside of his boot.